 HAVE MORE THAN ONE MEAL IN MIND

-Think about how the ingredients you buy can stretch to more that one meal.
+When you’re doing meal prep, think about how the ingredients you buy can stretch to more that one meal.
 Consider buying a chicken whole – the cheapest way per gram to buy it – cooking the whole bird, and using the meat to go into a few different meals.
 Or learn how to butcher it yourself and freeze the parts won’t be using this week for another time.
 Remember too, to make stock from the carcass and use that for a wonderfully nourishing soup.

 Trying to reduce food waste should be a priority for both culinary professionals and home cooks equally.
 And this starts by using leftovers which, with a little creativity, can create some frugal-friendly recipes.
 We all know a roast dinner turns into a sandwich for lunch the next day.
 But take it further, and use up everything.
 Those spare roasties can be an amazing Spanish omelette with only the addition of some eggs and onion.
 There’s a soup to made by pureeing the broccoli florets you were too full to finish – just add cream and some liberal seasoning.
 Freeze the gravy for a deep base to add into your next sauce.
 Think outside the box – an extra portion of risotto leads to arancini for lunch, too much mash becomes tomorrow’s potato cake.
 Also making egg fried rice is a cost-effective way of turning leftover rice and vegetables into something really tasty.

 The list goes on and gets even more delicious with each extra touch of inventiveness and creativity.
 Moreover, cooking with thoughtfulness where waste is concerned will not only save you money but your conscience too.

 STIR UP SOME SOUP